beckymanney/cleaning-data/README.md

 This is a subset of the data.

 There are 109,544 rows of complaints with 36 columns describing the complaints.
+I trimmed down to 65,000 rows for uploading.

 In the cleaning,